Lost in all the technical jargon? Find definitions for common email and technical terms and learn more with our related resources.

 - Inbound processing

-Inbound processing is a feature that enables users to send inbound messages to an email server provider (ESP) like Mailgun.
+Inbound processing is a feature that enables users to send inbound messages to an email service provider (ESP) like Mailgun.
 In our case, the Transactional API handles the processing and parsing of the inbound message and delivers the results to your web app via a webhook.
 This is useful because you can allow users to directly reply to your outbound messages, reducing user friction and increasing the likelihood of scoring a conversion.

 - Java language